Can Tooth Infections Kill You?

 When bacteria from the food we eat gets stuck in our teeth and gums, the result can be an infected tooth.
 Just like any other cuts in our body, the bacteria can attack the tooth until it’s no longer healthy.
 Certain bacterial infections in the mouth are called tooth abscesses and can lead to life-threatening complications.

 An abscess in a tooth is caused by untreated tooth decay, periodontal disease, or a crack in a tooth.
 An abscess is a pocket of pus in the gum line, root, or surrounding bone of the teeth.
 Dentists fix an abscess by draining it so it doesn’t spread into the bloodstream.
-If this happens, it’s called “bacterenemia.”
+If this happens, it’s called “bacteremia.”
 In healthy individuals, their immune system will likely destroy the unfamiliar bacteria.
 But, in older adults or individuals with compromised health, the bacteria in the blood may not be destroyed.

 Bacteria in the blood can move around the body, spreading infection and leading to serious complications.
 It can travel to places such as the lungs, causing pneumonia, or to the brain, causing meningitis.